myrestop/myblog/runflow_java_developer_point.md

 `QLEpress` brings you the ability to execute Java code at RunFlow runtime, we support execute script file which written by QLExpress syntax, [click here to learn QLExpress syntax](https://github.com/alibaba/QLExpress).

 Meanwhile, we support develop plugin through QLExpress, [click here to learn how to develop plugin with QLExpress](https://myrest.top/guide/myflow/plugin#/general-plugin-guide/general_guide?id=general-plugin-guide).
-Certainly, you will get better interaction capabilities if you use java to develop plugins, [welcome to click here to read our Java guide](https://myrest.top/guide/myflow/plugin#/jar-plugin-guide/jar_guide?id=jar-plugin-guide).
+Certainly, you will get better interaction capabilities if you use Java to develop plugins, [welcome to click here to read our Java guide](https://myrest.top/guide/myflow/plugin#/jar-plugin-guide/jar_guide?id=jar-plugin-guide).